Astros vs. Diamondbacks Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Corbin Carroll and others are available when the Houston Astros visit the Arizona Diamondbacks at Chase Field on Saturday (first pitch at 8:10 PM ET).
+You can see player prop bet odds for Kyle Tucker, Corbin Carroll and others on the Houston Astros and Arizona Diamondbacks ahead of their matchup at 3:10 PM ET on Sunday at Chase Field.

 Bet on this matchup or its props with BetMGM!